amulyalovescoding/QR-code-component/README.md

 ## Acknowledgments

-This is where I can give a hat tip to google helped me out on this project.
+This is where I can give a hat tip to "google" as it helped me out on this project.